Skip to Main Content

 Example statement:

-I have published 10 papers between 2016-2021 that are listed in the Scopus database.
-Of those papers, 85% of them are published in the top 10% most cited journals according to the SciMago Journal Ranking (SciVal, Dec 2022).
+I have published 10 papers between 2020-2024 that are listed in the Scopus database.
+Of those papers, 85% are published in the top 10% most cited journals according to the SciMago Journal Ranking (SciVal, Feb 2025).

 Find journal rankings, quartiles and subject categories for your Web of Science publications